shadowctrl/TeleDis/Readme.md

 This Next.js application serves as a bot that mirrors messages from a Telegram channel to a Discord channel using webhooks.

+## Important Notice
+This Application is still under development.
+Please be patient for daily updates.

 # Table of Contents

 - [Overview](#overview)